Yenacho/Yenacho/README.md

 - 🌱 I’m currently taking **Artificial Intelligence and Machine Learning minor at UvA**

-- 🧚‍♀️ **Github is to practice all the materials that I learnt in my minor course and also to stay tuned for the programming world**
+- 😺 **Github is to practice all the materials that I learnt in my minor course and also to stay tuned for the programming world**

+- 🧚‍♀️ I love taking photographs 🏞 🌄 and travelling around the world

 - 📝 I write articles on [https://blog.naver.com/yenacap1109](https://blog.naver.com/yenacap1109)